2019 South Carolina Gamecocks football team

 The 2019 South Carolina Gamecocks football team (variously South Carolina, USC, SC, or The Gamecocks) represented the University of South Carolina in the 2019 NCAA Division I FBS football season.
 This season marked the Gamecocks 126th overall season, 28th as a member of the SEC East Division.
 The Gamecocks played their home games at Williams–Brice Stadium in Columbia, South Carolina, and were led by fourth-year head coach Will Muschamp.

+In 2019, South Carolina finished with a final record of 4–8.
+The highlight of the season was the upset over No. 3 Georgia, on the road in double overtime, with the Gamecocks being 24.5-point underdogs.
+It was South Carolina's first win over a ranked opponent since 2016.

 Preseason

 2019 recruiting class

 South Carolina jumped out to a fast start for recruiting the 2019 class with early commitments from 4 star Defensive Lineman Rodricus Fitten, and 3 star Offensive tackle Jaylen Nichols.
 In January 2018 the Gamecocks received commitments from 4 star OT Mark Fox out of Miami, and 3 star JUCO DE Devontae Davis from Georgia Military College.
 USC also picked up 3 star center, Vincent Murphy from St. Thomas Aquinas High School in Florida.

 On April 4, 2018, 4 star QB Ryan Hilinski out of Orange Lutheran High School in Orange, California committed to South Carolina.
 Ryan is the brother of the former Washington State QB Tyler Hilinski.
 Also in April, 4 star TE Traevon Kenion committed to the Gamecocks.

 On May 25, 5 star defensive end Zacch Pickens committed to South Carolina.